AndyButland/UmbracoPersonalisationGroups/ReadMe.md

 - `<add key="personalisationGroups.cookieKeyForSessionMatchedGroups" value="myCookieKey"/>` - defines the cookie key name used for tracking which session level groups the visitor has matched
 - `<add key="personalisationGroups.cookieKeyForPersistentMatchedGroups" value="myCookieKey"/>` - defines the cookie key name used for tracking which persistent (visitor) level groups the visitor has matched
 - `<add key="personalisationGroups.persistentMatchedGroupsCookieExpiryInDays" value="90"/>` - sets the expiry time for the cookie used for tracking which persistent (visitor) level groups the visitor has matched (default if not provided is 90)
+- `<add key="personalisationGroups.testFixedIp" value="37.117.73.202"/>` - sets up an "spoof" IP address to use, in preference to the actual one used for browsing the site, for testing country and/or region matching using IP address

 ## How it works